joefarrington/EDcrowding/predict-admission/README.md

 Note - bed_moves is not retrived as we are using bed_moves as processed by code in the EDCrowding/flow-mapping folder

+Note - I have added get-data-from-star.R to get recent months

 ### 2. bed_moves.R

 Input (as processed by code in the EDCrowding/flow-mapping folder )
 - ED_bed_moves
 - ED_csn_summ

-using bed moves, a matrix is arranged in the following way: for a patient visit, we have the (mrn, csn, admission datetime, discharge datetime, department, room, sex, age, patient eventually admitted or not)
+using bed moves, a matrix is arranged in the following way: for a patient visit, we have the (mrn, csn, admission datetime, discharge datetime, sex, age, patient eventually admitted or not).
 Adds an epoch to denote whether this is before COVID, during Surge 1 or after Surge 1

 Calculates how much time is spent in each location

 Output
 - matrix_csn
-- matrix_loc

 matrix_csn has the same number of rows as ED_csn_summ - ie all csns we are interested in